Prostanthera gilesii: Description

 Prostanthera gilesii is a compact, spreading shrub that typically grows to a height of up to 1 m and has more or less cylindrical, moderately hairy branchlets.
 The leaves are aromatic, glossy dark green, paler on the lower side, almost glabrous, narrow egg-shaped to more elliptical, 15-26 mm long and 6–10 mm wide on a petiole 1–2 mm long.
 The flowers are arranged singly in three or four upper leaf axils with bracteoles about 3–3.5 mm long at the base.
 The sepals are green and form a tube 2.5–3 mm wide with two lobes, the lower lobe 5–6 mm long and 3.5–4 mm wide and the upper lobe 5–6 mm long and 4.5–5.5 mm wide.
 The petals are white to yellowish white and 12–15 mm long forming a tube 7–9 mm long with purple to dark mauve marking inside the tube.
 The central lower lobe has pale orange markings and is 10–11 mm long and 4–4.5 mm wide, the side lobes 7–8 mm long and 4 mm wide.
 The upper lobe is 4–5 mm long and 8–9 mm wide with a central notch about 1 mm deep.
 Flowering occurs in November and December.

 Taxonomy and naming

 Prostanthera gilesii was first formally described in 2015 by Barry Conn and Trevor Wilson from an unpublished description by George Althofer and the description was published in the journal Telopea.
 The specific epithet (gilesii) was proposed by Althofer to honour William E. Giles who discovered the species in the 1940s.
+Molecular studies have demonstrated that P. gilesii is closely related to Prostanthera phylicifolia and Prostanthera volucris.